openemr/openemr-devops/packages/lightsail/patch.md

 To patch OpenEMR, you'll want to follow four steps:
  * Backup your system.
+ * If needed, ssh into your instance and get to a root shell with `sudo bash`.
- * Install the schema patch templates.
+ * Create script and install the schema patch templates.
  * Run the patch script.
 If you're running multi-site you'll follow a different procedure detailed below.
- * Delete the patch templates.
+ * Delete the patch templates and run a fresh backup.

 ## Procedure